 Travelling and re-entering the UK

 This page provides guidance about leaving and re-entering the UK and the documents you should carry in your hand luggage, depending on when you are travelling.
-There is also guidance on applying for a Schengen visa for those who need a visa to travel in Europe, and visas for returning to the UK for your graduation ceremony.
+If you have Student immigration permission, you should be studying in the UK as a condition of your Student visa.
+If you intend to be absent, read Absences from the UK.
+There is also guidance on applying for a Schengen visa for those who need a visa to travel in Europe, and information about visas for returning to the UK for your graduation ceremony.

 Leaving and re-entering the UK

-*If your current Student immigration permission has been curtailed, please check the section 'Can I travel and return to the UK after I have been reported to the Home Office?' on our Immigration Reporting and Curtailmentpage.
+*If your current Student immigration permission has been cancelled, or you have been reported as 'sponsorship withdrawn' please check the section 'Can I travel and return to the UK after I have been reported to the Home Office?' on our Visa implications to changes of your programme page.

 When and why are you re-entering the UK?
 Read the relevant section below: